JamesTanShengYi/Snakemake-Alignment_Phylogeny/README.md

 ## Dataset
 Contains the amino acid and CDS sequences of the sex determination gene _doublesex_ in _Aedes aegypti, Drosophila melanogaster_ and 13 _Anopheles_ species.
+Male and female transcripts are present within each.
 This was the original dataset the workflow was tested on when I made it.